ozgurcekmer/CUDA-NvidiaBlog/README.md

-# CUDA-NvidiaBlog
+# CUDA-NvidiaBlog Solutions
-- This personal repo includes my object-oriented CUDA/C++ solutions and performance analysis for the sample problems of NVIDIA's brilliant developer blog starting from [an easier introduction to CUDA/C++](https://developer.nvidia.com/blog/even-easier-introduction-cuda/).
+- This personal repo includes my object-oriented CUDA/C++ solutions and performance analysis for the sample problems of NVIDIA's brilliant developer blog, starting from [an easier introduction to CUDA/C++](https://developer.nvidia.com/blog/even-easier-introduction-cuda/).

 ## Contents